gaehlerm/SoftwareEngineering/README.md

 ## Who this book is for

 This book was first intended for PhD students as I know quite some of them who are programming all the time but never really learned how to do it properly.
 They just learned the basic syntax of a programming language and then started writing code.
-But they never learned how to write good code.
+But it was dreadful.
+They never learned how to write good code.
 They never learned that a class has to be small nor about the importance of tests.
-And there are many more points that I'd like to emphasize throughout book.
+And there are many more points that I'm going to explain throughout book.

 Of course, this book is not only for PhD students.
 There are also plenty of other programmers who never learned how to do proper software engineering.
-Though as you are reading this book here, chances are, that you already read some other books and that you know a lot of the things I'm writing about here.
-But I hope there are still some novel ideas in this book that you can use to improve your code.
+Though as you are reading this book here, chances are, that you already read some other books and that you know a lot of the things I'm writing about.
+But I think there are still some novel ideas in this book that you can use to improve your code.

 At the same time I'd like to mention what this book isn't.
-It doesn't teach you how to develop artificial intelligence, high performance computing, web development, databases, nor any other modern topic.
-I simply lack the scope to cover all these topics.
-Though I'm confident that the principles thought throughout this book will help you with these topics as they all require good software engineering skills.
+It doesn't teach you fancy modern topics in computer science.
+It doesn't teach you how to develop artificial intelligence, high performance computing, web development, databases, distributed systems, etc. I simply lack the scope and knowledge to cover all these topics.
+Though I'm confident that the principles tought throughout this book will help you with these topics as they all require good software engineering skills as well.

 # 4. Introduction

 "If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." – Albert Einstein

 In this chapter we want to look at how code should look like.
 What kind of rules there are to judge the quality of code and some of my personal recommendations what kind of features of your programming language you should, or rather shouldn’t, use.
-In my opinion there are plenty of things, especially in object oriented (OO) programming that are mostly used due to historic reasons.
+In my opinion there are plenty of things, especially in object oriented (OO) programming, that are mostly used due to historic reasons.
 In reality they are usually leading to bad code and should be abandoned.
 In fact, pretty much everything else than plain classes and interfaces should be taken with care in OO programming.

 But OO programming is by far not the most important topic in this book.
-No matter how good or bad your usage of OO features, you can write good or bad code independently.
+No matter how good or bad your usage of OO features, you can write good or bad code.
 There are more important things to learn throughout this book.
 Most notably the Single Responsibility Principle (SRP), basics on interfaces, testing and naming.
 Furthermore, there are several chapters on how to work with code that has not been written up to current standards and how to collaborate with other programmers.
-Topics which are highly important but are frequently neglected in books on software development.
+Topics that are highly important but are frequently neglected in books on software development.

 This book contains comparably little code.
-It’s more about concepts or software engineering, rather than difficult examples.
+It’s more about general concepts or software engineering, rather than concrete code examples.
 Still, some of the concepts are easier to understand with a few lines of code.
 As the programming languages I chose mostly python and a some C++.
 Not because these languages would be better than for example JavaScript, but rather because these are the languages I know.
-And I chose 2 programming languages as there are some things you can explain only with one of them.
-This book teaches you some basic principles for software development.
-These principles are valid for pretty much any programming language you could work with.
+And I chose two programming languages as there are some things I could explain only with one or the other.
+Though there are only very few things that are programming language dependent.
+Most things explained here are general recommendations that are valid for pretty much any programming language.

 This book tries to give clear answers to simple problems.
 I also try giving answers to hard problems, but these are, as in other books, usually fairly vague.
 The only thing that really helps against hard problems is a lot of experience.
 It would take too much explanations or code to explain all the details.
 I can only try to lay out all the different arguments for some trade offs and then you have to do all the reasoning by yourself.
 This is why software engineering is hard.
 There are just too many problems without any clear solutions.
 And you have to deal with them all by yourself.